sf-railsbridge-study-group-2014/the-long-road/README.md

 Participation is limited to ~12 people who commit to 4 weeks in a row.
 This allows people to rotate in and out based on their personal commitments.

-If you would like to attend, fill out our current [application form](https://docs.google.com/forms/d/1N8gcc7c5WC6vKRe3PUV_G9hskGXX1VKBOtqhdQ771KA/viewform)
+If you would like to attend, fill out the current [application form](https://docs.google.com/forms/d/1N8gcc7c5WC6vKRe3PUV_G9hskGXX1VKBOtqhdQ771KA/viewform)

 ## Code of Conduct